google-github-actions/auth/README.md

 1. Upload the contents of this file as a [GitHub Actions Secret](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions).

-    Use the name of the GitHub Actios secret as the `credentials_json` value in the GitHub Actions YAML:
+    Use the name of the GitHub Actions secret as the `credentials_json` value in the GitHub Actions YAML:

     ```yaml